VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module reduces household single-occupant vehicle (SOV) travel to achieve goals that are inputs to the model.
 The purpose of this module is to enable users to do 'what if' analysis of the potential of light-weight vehicles (e.g. bicycles, electric bikes, electric scooters) and infrastructure to support their use to reduce SOV travel

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Linear regression
+* Model types include Linear regression
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/DivertSovTravel.md
+* Documented in inst/module_docs/DivertSovTravel.md

 The models in this model step are: